The Future Looks Bright

 Who pays for the tuition?

-Tuition invoices are sent directly to Apprentices at the beginning of the school year.
+Tuition invoices are sent directly to the apprentices at enrollment.
 It is the student’s responsibility to ensure the bill is paid online by the deadline to avoid incurring any additional fees.

 Contractors have different policies concerning Tuition for Apprentices that range from non-involvement to partial and full tuition reimbursement.